Pyt-logo

 Note: The most famous event, “The Flight of the Angel” is reportedly cancelled for 2026 due to safety concerns.

-Best Day to Attend Venice Carnival
+Best Day to Visit Venice Carnival in 2026

 The Carnival of Venice in Italy features a series of activities that include costume shows, parades and parties organised throughout the city.